 It is important that employment records be kept up to date.
-Employees must notify the Human Resources Department if there are any changes or corrections to their name, home address, contact telephone number, marital status, emergency contact, or beneficiary.
-The form to process a change in personal information can be obtained from the Human Resources Department or online at: https://w3.lisd.org/human-resources/forms/.
+Employees must notify Human Resources if there are any changes or corrections to their name, home address, contact telephone number, marital status, emergency contact, or beneficiary.
+The form to process a change in personal information can be obtained from Human Resources or online at: https://w3.lisd.org/district/departments/human-resources/employee-forms.